vim-add-ons/vim-smart-print/README.md

 - and then expand constructing the final message.

 *"But :echom also 'expands' variables… by design…"* — you'll maybe think.
-That's true, `ZQEcho` works somewhat in a «*reversed*» way for increased convenience — it doesn't require to quote regular text (unlike `echom`) ←→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning, so it's the command's main
+That's true, `SmartPrint` works somewhat in a «*reversed*» way for increased convenience — it doesn't require to quote regular text (unlike `echom`) ←→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning, so it's the command's main